Moonilal to bring 'political witch-hunt' bill to Parliament - Trinidad and Tobago Newsday

 Armour said EMBD had been prudent and responsible in its approach and denied the company had wasted taxpayers’ money.

-Moonilal, however, told Newsday he believed the both cases would cost the government in excess of more than half-a-billion dollars.
+Moonilal, however, told Newsday he believed the both cases would cost the government in excess of half-a-billion dollars.

-He said his information is that the JSCL case cost $200 million while the other case against him and the former EMBD officials will cost as much as $400 million.
+“I call upon the Attorney General to state categorically and openly the legal and professional and accounting course of the Junior Sammy case where they moved from the High Court to the Privy Council with all their technical people, King's Council and so on, and incurred what we believe to be $200 million in cost, only to lose in such a scandalous manner.

+"In the (cartel case), I can tell you that that cost is in excess of $400 million.”

-Moonilal reiterated his claim that the case is a political witch-hunt and warned he intended to bring a bill to Parliament to discourage politicians from using public funds to target their political rivals.
+Moonilal reiterated his claim that the case against him was a political witch-hunt and warned he intended to bring a bill to Parliament to discourage politicians from using public funds to target their political rivals.

+He said if he had his way, Armour would be made to pay for the cost of the cases himself.

 Comments